albar965/littlenavmap-manual/src/en/RUNNOSIM.rst

    to reload the scenery library database now since you just copied a fully populated database file.**

-See the :ref:`remote-connection` for information about networked setups.
+See :ref:`remote-connection` for information about networked setups.